haruBlank00/cherry-server/README.md

 # Cherry server

+This is a simple dummy server with few end points to receive data from scrapper and save to MongoDB

+## How to start?

+- `yarn install`
+- `docker compose up` - for mongodb
+- `yarn start:dev`

 - setup project and run server
 - setup mongodb as we have suprise schema and we're scrapping document so yeah